tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

         CREATE DATABASE CREDENTIALUSER__DBNAME;
         ```
     - Accessing replica databases through PAWS [tutorial](https://public.paws.wmcloud.org/36582847/%2A2020%20UPDATED%2A%20Replica%20Helper%20%26%20Database%20connections%20with%20PAWS.ipynb) called `Working with Wiki replicas databases and datasets`.
+    - Connecting to database from local computer.
+Basically set a relay port in your pc, to which if we hit, it gets it on the wiki dbs.
+        ```console
+        ## copy over replica.my.cnf file

+        ## for all db connections you want, do: -L $LOCAL_PORT:$REMOTE_HOST:$REMOTE_PORT to this line
+        ## different local ports (e.g. 4711, 3308 etc)

+        ssh -N yourusername@login.toolforge.org -L 4711:enwiki.analytics.db.svc.eqiad.wmflabs:3306
+        mysql --user=$USER_FROM_REPLICA.MY.CNF --host=127.0.0.1 --port=4711 --password enwiki_p
+        ```
 4. Example use of database through toolforge using python:
     ```console
     ## my terminal